KnuthTorvali/DevDisk/README.md

 # DevDisk
-This is an OS / tools for penetration testing
+It's an OS / tools for penetration testing

 ## made by Knuth torvali & Appleoranged77
 ## Team Cloude